Spin alignment of vector mesons from quark dynamics in a rotating medium: Conclusion and Discussion

-Based on a dynamical quark model, in the next step, we are able to calculate the spin alignment $\rho_{00}$ for the transverse momentum dependent case.
-Furthermore, we can apply it for vector meson $K^{*0}$ in the future.
-In this series of studies, we have studied the vector meson $\phi$ and $\rho$.
-In this case, quark loops only contain $s$ and $\bar{s}$ quarks, and light quarks are assumed to have the same value of mass, i.e. $M_{u}=M_{d}$.
-For vector meson $K^{*0}$, the mass difference of quarks is expected to explain the different measurement between vector meson $\phi$ and $K^{*0}$ in the experiment.
+Based on a dynamical quark model, in the next step, we are able to calculate the spin alignment $\rho_{00}$ for the transverse momentum-dependent case.
+Furthermore, we can apply it to the vector meson $K^{*0}$ in the future.
+In this series of studies, we have studied the vector mesons $\phi$ and $\rho$.
+In this case, quark loops only contain $s$ and $\bar{s}$ quarks, and light quarks are assumed to have the same value of mass, i.e., $M_{u}=M_{d}$.
+For the vector meson $K^{*0}$, the mass difference of quarks is expected to explain the different measurements between the vector meson $\phi$ and $K^{*0}$ in the experiment.
 Our work is an attempt at this target in a rotating medium.